zoffixznet/writing/perl6/20160427-Perl-6-Extra-Typical-Perl-6.md

     # OUTPUT:
     # True

 The role doesn't have to be inlined, of course.
-Here's another example with a pre-defined role that also shows that our object is indeed a copy:
+Here's another example that uses a pre-defined role and also shows that our object is indeed a copy:

     role Better {
         method better { 'Yes, I am better' }